juanfranco98/configure-ad/README.md

 <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
+<h1>Deploying Active Directory in the Could (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial will aid you in implementing Active Directory within an Azure Virtual Machine.<br />

 <h2>Environments and Technologies Used</h2>